 Students volunteer in the community to prepare for a life of service.

-A major component of the Leadership Training course involves student participation in community service.
-A natural link between candidates who aspire to serve their country as academy trained and educated leaders is their involvement in service to others while they are in the application process to get into the academies.
-Greystone believes that such involvement demonstrates to the academy admission boards that our candidates are well rounded and capable of doing much more than just focusing their efforts on academics or athletics – they are also capable of using their leadership skills and abilities to serve others.
+A significant component of the Leadership Training course involves student participation in community service.
+A natural link between candidates who aspire to serve their country as academy-trained and educated leaders is their involvement in service to others while applying to the academies.
+Greystone believes that such involvement demonstrates to the academy admission boards that our candidates are well-rounded and capable of doing much more than just focusing their efforts on academics or athletics – they are also capable of using their leadership skills and abilities to serve others.

-As a Greystone student, you will participate along with your classmates in community service programs with local elementary schools, the Salvation Army, American Cancer Society (Relay for Life), Rotary International, Veterans Administration Hospital, Vietnam Veterans Association, YMCA Camp Flaming Arrow, Camp Stewart, Camp Rays of Hope (Children’s Bereavement Weekend), Wounded Warriors Project (Brooks Army Medical Center) and Boy Scouts of America.
-Community service usually involves volunteer service, however, as volunteers, Greystone students take on considerable responsibility as leaders and organizers.
-It is through their involvement in these organizations that need help and assistance to complete their mission that Greystone students understand the meaning of compassion – putting the needs of others before themselves – and of servant leadership – putting the needs of those they lead before themselves.
+As a Greystone student, you will participate with your classmates in community service programs with local elementary schools, the Salvation Army, American Cancer Society (Relay for Life), Rotary International, Veterans Administration Hospital, Vietnam Veterans Association, Wounded Warriors Project and Boy Scouts of America.
+Community service usually involves volunteer service; however, as volunteers, Greystone students take on considerable responsibility as leaders and organizers.
+Through their involvement in these organizations that need help and assistance to complete their mission, Greystone students understand the meaning of compassion – putting the needs of others before themselves – and of servant leadership – putting the needs of those they lead before themselves.

 Greystone students accumulate over 100 community service hours between the time they arrive in August and when they leave in May.
 This contribution is seen as a way of giving back to this community and our nation for the many opportunities they are afforded as academy candidates.
-Through their service to the community, Kerrville and the Texas Hill Country is better off as a community – and the community is grateful for their contribution.
+Through their service to the community, Clarksville and the surrounding area is better off – and the community is grateful for their contribution.